Hudson River PCBs are a serious health risk.

 Current dredging technology is safe, effective and efficient.

-• Dredge operations at rivers nationwide were minimally disruptive to lifestyle and recreation.
+- Dredge operations at rivers nationwide were minimally disruptive to lifestyle

 Additional Points